johnsengendo/Estimator_eventBasedDTsync/README.md

 ![Mean divergence by policy and estimator, cell 574](bar_error_by_policy_high_cell574.png)

-Mean divergence on a highly structured cell, at a 10% communication budget: every estimator improves as the trigger improves (Hold drops 28% from Periodic to Lyapunov), and under any given trigger the cycle-aware GapAdapt is the most accurate — 18% below Hold under Lyapunov — while Linear, which extrapolates a slope, is worst throughout.
+Mean divergence on a highly structured cell, at a 10% communication budget.
+Under every trigger the cycle-aware estimators are the most accurate, while extrapolating a slope is the worst choice throughout.
 ---